mixlr/mixlr.github.io/_posts/2016-03-05-ways-we-work-as-a-team-at-mixlr.md

 At Mixlr, we’ve racked up more than five years of experience working as a team to create our service.

 Along the way, we’ve also accumulated a few methods that help us work together effectively as a team on a day-to-day basis.
-Here’s some of our favourites.
+Here are some of our favourites.

 #### Daily standup